TransformationToolContest/ttc2016-live/README.md

 Please use the issue tracker for any questions you might have.

 The submission deadline is __Thursday, 7.
 July @ 12PM__ (lunch time).
-You have to submit you solution as pull requests to this project: if working in a team, it may be useful to have one of your members appointed to the task.
+You have to submit your solution as a pull request to this project: if working in a team, it may be useful to have one of your members appointed to the task.